 If it is determined that University policy prohibiting Sexual Violence was violated, the perpetrator will be subject to discipline, up to and including dismissal from University employment or expulsion from the University.
 You are entitled to be accompanied to any related meeting or proceeding by an advisor of your choice.
 However, if you do not wish to participate in an investigation or hearing process, you have the right to decline to do so.

-Health/Counseling/Clergy: You may choose to seek advice and assistance from physicians, psychotherapists, professional counselors, clergy, sexual assault and domestic violence counselors and advocates, including individuals who work or volunteer for them.
+You may choose to seek advice and assistance from physicians, psychotherapists, professional counselors, clergy, sexual assault and domestic violence counselors and advocates, including individuals who work or volunteer for them.

-Civil Lawsuit: You may choose to file a civil lawsuit against the perpetrator, whether or not criminal charges have been filed.
+You may choose to file a civil lawsuit against the perpetrator, whether or not criminal charges have been filed.
 A civil lawsuit provides you the opportunity to recover actual damages, which may include compensation for medical expenses, lost wages, pain, suffering and emotional distress.

 You may also choose to obtain a protective or restraining order (such as a domestic violence restraining order or a civil harassment restraining order).
 Restraining orders must be obtained from a court in the jurisdiction where the incident occurred.
 Restraining orders can protect victims who have experienced or are reasonably in fear of Sexual Violence, including Domestic Violence, Dating Violence and Stalking.
 Your campus Title IX Coordinator can offer assistance with obtaining a protective or restraining order.

-Non-reporting: You are strongly encouraged to report any incident of Sexual Violence to the police and/or campus Title IX Coordinator so that steps may be taken to protect you and the rest of the campus community.
+You are strongly encouraged to report any incident of Sexual Violence to the police and/or campus Title IX Coordinator so that steps may be taken to protect you and the rest of the campus community.
 However, non-reporting is also an option.

-How To File A Complaint Under University Complaint Procedures
+How to File a Complaint Under University Complaint Procedures

 Federal and state laws require that the CSU adopt and publish complaint procedures that provide for prompt and equitable resolution of Sex Discrimination complaints, including Sexual Harassment and Sexual Violence.